Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: ML-based Attack on Anonymous Routing

 Figure~\ref{fig:threat_model_for_attack_on_onion_routing} shows an example of the attacking phase on ARNoC.
 In ARNoC, a tunnel exists between source and destination routers if their associated IPs are in a communication session.
 ARNoC forms the tunnel to ensure anonymity by hiding the headers.
 The HTs in the links are in the inactive state by default.
 The \textit{collector} periodically checks the state of all infected boundary links and flags communicating links as suspicious.
 This is done via monitoring a simple heuristic of inbound/outbound packet counts between two nodes.
 The collector will examine these counts and instruct the HT to start collecting inter-flit delays if the difference is within a specified threshold.
-Imagine a scenario where the adversary gets suspicious of the ongoing communication between the source ($IP_S$) and destination ($IP_D$); the \textit{collector} activates HT associated with the boundary links of $IP_S$ and $IP_D$.
+Imagine a scenario where an adversary suspects communication between the source ($IP_S$) and destination ($IP_D$); the \textit{collector} activates HT associated with the boundary links of $IP_S$ and $IP_D$.
 On activation, HTs start sending periodic inter-flit delay arrays to the collector.
 More specifically, the Trojan will observe and leak both outbound ($IFD_S^o$) and inbound ($IFD_D^i$) traffic flows.
 Here, $IFD_S^o$ refers to the outbound inter-flit delay arrays from the source IP, and $IFD_D^i$ refers to the inbound inter-flit delay arrays at the destination IP.
 Upon receiving inter-flit delay arrays, the \textit{collector} is responsible for sending collected data on inter-flit delay to the ML model.
 The adversary uses the ML model to pinpoint two specific nodes that are communicating and breaks the anonymity.

+After breaking anonymity through proposed flow correlation, an attacker can launch either metadata or traffic analysis attacks~\cite{ahmed2021can,ahmed2020defense,dhavlle2023defense,charles2020lightweighta,sarihi2021securing}, as discussed in Section~\ref{sec:introduction} and ~\ref{sec:background_and_related_work}.
 Breaking anonymity can have significant consequences in scenarios where preserving the anonymity of data traffic is critical.
 For example, in the case of confidential computing~\cite{costan2016intel}, it can leak the host memory region of an application by breaking anonymity between the computing node and the memory controller.
-Furthermore, after breaking anonymity, an adversary can use already collected inter-flit delays to reverse-engineer applications running in the SoC~\cite{ahmed2021can} or use it as a stepping stone for more advanced attacks such as targeted denial-of-service attacks.
+Furthermore, after breaking anonymity, attackers can use it as a stepping stone for more advanced attacks, such as targeted denial-of-service attacks.